ahmedelhori/blog4j/README.md

 ![](.github/asset/preview.gif)

 # How to run
-1. Adjust the docker-compose file to your needs (don't forget to add your blog's domain name).
+1. Adjust the docker-compose file to your needs.
 2. On your server run the following command:

 ```